 We base the curve upon the life cycle of the virus.
 The number of cases under the curve creates the bell shape curve.
 Subsequently, the curve itself is the total amount of instances each day.
 There is a correlation between social interaction in a population and the number of recent cases.

 Social distancing works to flatten the curve and prevent more new cases.
 A flatter curve means fewer cases.
 A flatter curve means fewer cases at one time.
 The empirical rule states that 99.7% of the cases happen between three standard deviations of the norm.
 Things will become worse in the United States before they become better.
 By examining the graphs above, you can see how the virus works.
-Also, the chart reveals what the government must do to flatten the curve and slow the virus down.
+The chart also reveals what the government must do to flatten the curve and slow the virus down.

 Living in Florida under a stay-at-home order because of the Coronavirus has proven to be complicated.